Overview

 Factors that can increase a child's risk of rickets include:

-• Dark skin.
-Dark skin has more of the pigment melanin, which lowers the skin's ability to produce vitamin D from sunlight.
+- Darker skin pigmentation.
+Brown or Black skin has more of the pigment melanin, which lowers the skin's ability to produce vitamin D from sunlight.

-• Northern latitudes.
+- Northern latitudes.
 Children who live in geographical locations where there is less sunshine are at higher risk of rickets.

-• Premature birth.
+- Premature birth.
 Babies born before their due dates tend have lower levels of vitamin D because they had less time to receive the vitamin from their mothers in the womb.

 Complications

-Left untreated, rickets can lead to:
+If not treated, rickets can lead to:

-• Failure to grow
+- Failure to grow.

 Prevention

-In addition, because of skin cancer concerns, infants and young children, especially, are warned to avoid direct sun or to always wear sunscreen and protective clothing.
+In addition, because of skin cancer concerns, infants and young children, especially, are warned to avoid direct sun or to wear sunscreen and protective clothing.

-To prevent rickets, make sure your child eats foods that contain vitamin D naturally — fatty fish such as salmon and tuna, fish oil and egg yolks — or that have been fortified with vitamin D, such as:
+To prevent rickets, make sure your child eats foods that contain vitamin D naturally — fatty fish such as salmon and tuna, fish oil, and egg yolks — or that have been fortified with vitamin D, such as:

-• Milk, but not foods made from milk, such as some yogurts and cheese
+- Milk, but not foods made from milk, such as some yogurts and cheese.

 Check labels to determine the vitamin D content of fortified foods.